Video: What is PTSD

-Post-Traumatic Stress (PTS) and Crisis Counseling
+Post-Traumatic Stress (PTSD) and Crisis Counseling

-As an experienced trauma and crisis counselor, I have helped many individuals work through PTS symptoms and return to a sense of normalcy.
+Along with combat, natural disasters, and terrorism, major life changes like job loss, divorce, and loss of loved ones can also cause PTSD symptoms.
 I received Advanced Certification from the International Critical Incident Foundation in 1998 and have responded to over 450 critical incidents around the United States.
-I understand that everyone experiences trauma in unique ways, and my approach to crisis counseling focuses on recovery and returning to normalcy in the here and now and in the future, not on reliving the past tragedy.
+With over 25 years of trauma experience, my approach to crisis counseling focuses on recovery and returning to normalcy without reliving the traumatic event.

 PTSD symptoms